mwojnars/schemat/django-app/hypertag/core/README.md

   pre-rendered and merged into single nodes, to avoid repeated rendering with every web page request.

+If you try Hypertag, you will never go back to pure HTML or a templating language.

 ## Quick Start

 ## Cheat Sheet